Smedley Butler: Early life

-Smedley Darlington Butler was born July 30, 1881, in West Chester, Pennsylvania, the eldest of three sons.
+Smedley Darlington Butler was born on July 30, 1881, in West Chester, Pennsylvania, the eldest of three sons.
 His parents, Maud (née Darlington) and Thomas Butler, were descendants of local Quaker families.
 Both parents were of entirely English ancestry, and their families had been in North America since the 17th century.

 Smedley's father, Thomas, was a lawyer, a judge, and later served in the U.S. House of Representatives for 31 years, serving as chairman of the House Naval Affairs Committee during the Harding and Coolidge administrations.

 Smedley's Marine Corps career successes occurred while his father held that politically influential Congressional seat, controlling the Marine Corps manpower and budget.
 His maternal grandfather was Smedley Darlington, a Republican congressman from 1887 to 1891.
 His paternal grandfather was Samuel Butler, who served in the Pennsylvania House of Representatives and served as Pennsylvania State Treasurer from 1880 to 1882.
 Butler's childhood home is a registered landmark.

 Butler attended West Chester Friends Graded High School, followed by the Haverford School, a (then) Quaker-affiliated secondary school, popular with sons of upper-class Philadelphia families.
 He became captain of the school baseball team and quarterback of its football team.
 Against the wishes of his father, he left school 38 days before his seventeenth birthday to enlist in the Marine Corps during the Spanish–American War.
 Haverford awarded him his high school diploma, nevertheless, on June 6, 1898, before the end of his final year.
 His transcript stated that he completed the scientific course "with Credit".